 Honduras is working to make up for lost time as an upscale travel destination, but so far results are mixed.
-The country's main asset has always been the extensive barrier reef, the second-longest in the world, that extends down from the southeast coast of Mexico through Belize.
+The country's main asset has always been the extensive barrier reef, the second-longest in the world, that extends down from the southeast coast of Mexico through Belize and Honduras.
 So naturally the facilities on the Bay Islands of Roatan and Utila are the most extensive.
 Here the dining is good, nearly everyone speaks English, and the scuba diving facilities and equipment are top-notch.
-With direct flights now arriving from the United States, expect tourism demand to lead to more upscale hotels and facilities in the coming years.
+With direct flights arriving from the United States, it's a convenient and high-value vacation getaway destination for those in North America.

 On the mainland, the picture is more mixed.
 The big attraction is Copán, the Maya ruins site near the border with Guatemala.
 It does not boast the great pyramids and awe-inspiring architecture of larger Maya cities to the north, but it is known for having the most detailed surviving carvings and artifacts.